Mrjperez89/ePortfolio/index.md

 - [Contact Information](#contact-information)

 ## About Me
-I am currently completing my Bachelor's Degree in Computer Science with a concentration in Software Engineering.
-I have a background in retail management, but my passion for technology and problem-solving led me to transition into computer science.
-My focus areas are secure software development and reverse engineering, and I am driven to create secure and reliable applications.
+I am on track to complete my Bachelor’s Degree in Computer Science with a concentration in Software Engineering in December 2024.
+With a background in retail management, I transitioned into computer science to pursue my passion for technology and problem-solving.
+My focus areas include secure software development and reverse engineering, with the goal of building reliable, scalable applications.
+Over the course of my studies, I have developed a strong foundation in the software development life cycle, data structures, and algorithms.
+These skills align with my career aspirations in software engineering, where I aim to specialize in creating secure, high-quality software solutions.

 ## Projects